renderpci/dedalo/docs/core/components/component_date.md

 `fields_separator`

 Used to define the character/s to be used between date ranges.
-Used to export, and show data inside other components.
+Used to export, and display data inside other components.

 Example: